+7Russia

 Everything you need to know about TwinPhone.

 The +7 code belongs to Russia.
 Any phone number that starts with +7 — or with 007 — is a Russia number.
+To reach one, TwinPhone connects Russia numbers straight from your browser — no app or SIM needed.

 The 007 prefix is Russia.
 The 00 is the international exit code dialed from Europe and many other regions; it is followed by +7, the Russia country code.